archit646/Students-Management-System/README.md

-# 🎓 Student Management System
+# 🎓 Students Management System

 A desktop-based Student Management System built using **Python**, **Tkinter**, and **MySQL**.
 This application allows users to **add**, **update**, **delete**, and **view** student records easily with a user-friendly interface.